Explore

 Agile development methodology

 Scrum is a framework under the Agile methodology that promotes self-organization within teams and an iterative software development process.
-Typically, Scrum processes are controlled by a project manager, as it is one of the project management methodologies.
+Typically, a project manager controls Scrum processes, as it's one of the project management methodologies.

 A chart with the workflow of the Scrum development methodology